Damir Boras: Faculty of Philosophy

 Boras has spent most of his professional life at the Faculty of Philosophy.
 He began his career as an assistant and was promoted to assistant professor in 1999, associate professor in 2003, and scientific advisor and full professor in 2006.
 In December 2011, during the fifth session of the Senate of the University of Zagreb, he was confirmed as a full professor with a permanent appointment.

-He is one of the founders of the Department of Information Sciences (later renamed the Department of Information and Communication Sciences), and more broadly, a pioneer in introducing computer science education—both at the Faculty of Philosophy and within the Croatian educational system.
-He founded and headed the Department of Natural Language, Lexicography, and Encyclopedics at the Faculty of Philosophy, and led international scientific projects ("Croatian Dictionary Heritage and Dictionary Knowledge," 2002–2006) and programs ("Sources for Croatian Heritage and Croatian European Identity," 2007).
+Boras is one of the founders of the Department of Information Sciences (later renamed the Department of Information and Communication Sciences), and more broadly, a pioneer in introducing computer science education—both at the Faculty of Philosophy and generally within the Croatian educational system.
+He founded and headed the Department of Natural Language, Lexicography, and Encyclopedics at the Faculty of Philosophy.
 In 2004, he became the Vice-Dean for Science and International Cooperation and held this position until 2009, when he was elected the first Dean of the Faculty of Philosophy.
-At the end of his second term as Dean, he was elected Rector of the University of Zagreb.
-Since 2011, he has also been teaching at the Faculty of Philosophy at the University of Mostar.
+At the end of his second term as Dean, he was elected Rector of the University of Zagreb, serving in this capacity for two continuous terms, 2014-2022.
+Since 2011, he has also taught at the Faculty of Philosophy at the University of Mostar.

-Rector of the University of Zagreb

-Damir Boras was the rector of the University of Zagreb for two times in a row.

-First term

-The election of the Rector was held on April 15, 2014, in the 345th academic year, at the 12th extraordinary session of the Senate.
-Damir Boras was elected Rector of the University of Zagreb for the term 2014–2018.
-During his first term as Rector, he was elected chairman of the Board of the Regional Platform for Cooperation in Higher Education and Academic Research.

-Second term

-At the seventh extraordinary session of the senate in the 349th academic year, held on February 23, 2018, Damir Boras was re-elected Rector of the University of Zagreb for the term 2018–2022.

-Academic and research contributions
+Journal editor

-Damir Boras has published several scientific and professional papers, books and textbooks.
-Since 2007, he is the editor-in-chief of the International Scientific Journal of Lexicography and Encyclopedics Studio Lexicographica of the Lexicographic Institute Miroslav Krleža, a member of the editorial board of the International Journal of Education and Pedagogy, and the first scientific video engineer in the field of education.
-He is also editor for the International Scientific Journal of Media, Journalism, Mass Communication, Public Relations, Culture and Society, published by the University of Dubrovnik.
+Since 2007, Boras has been editor-in-chief of the International Scientific Journal of Lexicography and Encyclopedics Studio Lexicographica of the Lexicographic Institute Miroslav Krleža, and member of the editorial board of the International Journal of Education and Pedagogy.
+He is also an editor for the International Scientific Journal of Media, Journalism, Mass Communication, Public Relations, Culture and Society, published by the University of Dubrovnik.